 INDES 391 Lighting for Interiors • 5 Cr.

 Introduces lighting design for interior environments.
-Students explore human visual perception, properties of natural and artificial light, lighting devices and controls, energy issues, and visual communication of lighting designs.
-Includes application to specific design problems.
-Either INDES 191 or INDES 391 may be taken for credit, not both.
-Prerequisite: Acceptance to the program or permission of instructor with a C or better.
-Students may be concurrently enrolled in INDES 273.
+Students explore human visual perception, the properties of electric light and daylight, including light source technology and terminology, an overview of energy issues as they relate to lighting, and visual communication of architectural lighting design.
+The course applies architectural lighting design processes and principles to specific interior design problems.
+Either INDES191 or INDES391 may be taken for credit, not both.
+Prerequisite: Acceptance to the program or permission of the instructor.

 After completing this class, students should be able to:

-- Select from the various lighting luminaries for a specific design goal, and explain and justify selection process.
+- • Select appropriate luminaires for a specific design goal and explain selection process using accurate lighting terminology.

-- Create a lighting design based on the specific application and constraints applying appropriate industry lighting standards and best practices
+- • Create an architectural lighting design for a specific application, applying appropriate lighting industry standards and best practices.